Edit 25.11.2011: Logging requirements modified!

 If your trip does not include the hike up to the summit of Bartolome, you can log this cache as a found by

-1.) taking a picture of you at the beach in front with pinnacle rock in the background, which you upload in your log (optional since 1.1.2011).
+1.) taking a picture of you at the beach in front with pinnacle rock in the background, which you upload in your log (re-allowed by GC since June 2019).

 2.)
 Draw a scetch of Pinnacle Rock and the bay while standing on the beach which you upload too in your log (attention: it is a wet landing)